gitegob/Awesomity-Todo-App-Backend/README.md

 # Running the app through docker

-- Install Docker from [Docker For Mac](https://docs.docker.com/docker-for-mac/install/) or [Docker For Windows](https://docs.docker.com/docker-for-windows/install/)for windows you will also need to install [docker-compose](https://docs.docker.com/compose/install/)
+- Install **Docker** from [HERE](https://docs.docker.com/get-docker/), then check if you have **docker-compose** installed by running `docker-compose -v` in the terminal, if that doesn't print out its version, first install it from [HERE](https://docs.docker.com/compose/install/).
 - After cloning the application from Github.
 Switch to the main app where there's the Dockerfile and the docker-compose.yml file
-- Create a .env file and copy .env.example and fill out all the variables with your own
+- Create a .env file and copy .env.example and fill out all the variables with your own.
 - If you have postgres installed on your computer, stop any server instance of it that may be running.
 Do this by running `sudo systemctl stop postgresql` if you are on a Linux OS.

 - Run `docker-compose up` (Prefix this with `sudo` if you are running a Linux OS).
 Make sure port `5000` is not taken, if so customise the port in .env file by adding the PORT variable.

-_Test the endpoints with your on http://localhost:5000/api/docs or with your favorite API client, I strongly recommend [Postman](https://www.getpostman.com/) though :ok_hand:_
+_Test the endpoints on http://localhost:5000/api/docs or with your favorite API client, I strongly recommend [Postman](https://www.getpostman.com/) though :ok_hand:_

 ## Sample Request